dlhamilton/AI-DermDiagnosis/README.md

 ## Deployment

-### Heroku
+### Remote Deployment on Heroku

-- The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
+- The App live link is: <https://ai-dermdiagnosis-75d8dba881ea.herokuapp.com/>
 - Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+The project is currently 3.8.16
 - The project was deployed to Heroku using the following steps.
+These are the steps you can take to deploy the project yourself.

+1. Create a requirements.txt file in your project directory:
+  - This file should list all the dependencies that your program needs in order to run.
+This can be found in the "Data Analysis and Machine Learning Libraries" section.

+2. Set the Python version in runtime.txt:
+  - Create a file named runtime.txt in your project directory and set the Python version to a Heroku-20 stack currently supported version (e.g., python-3.8.16).

+3. Push the recent changes to GitHub:
+  - Before you deploy, make sure that you have pushed the recent changes, including the requirements.txt and runtime.txt files, to your GitHub repository.

-1. Log in to Heroku and create an App
+4. Log in to your Heroku account and create a new app:
+  - Go to your Heroku account page and choose "CREATE NEW APP", give it a unique name, and select a geographical region.

+5. Add the Heroku Python buildpack:
+  - Go to the Settings tab of your Heroku app and under the Buildpacks section, click on "Add buildpack" and select heroku/python.

+6. Connect your Heroku app to your GitHub repository:
-2. At the Deploy tab, select GitHub as the deployment method.
+  - Go to the Deploy tab of your Heroku app, choose GitHub as the deployment method, and click on the "Connect to GitHub" button.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
+  - A new section will appear where you can search for your GitHub repository.
+Select your repository name and click "Search".
+Once it is found, click "Connect".

+7. Configure automatic deploys (optional):
+  - If you want Heroku to automatically deploy your app whenever you push to the selected branch, click the "Enable Automatic Deploys" button.

+8. Deploy your app:
-4. Select the branch you want to deploy, then click Deploy Branch.
+  - Select the branch you want to deploy, then click the "Deploy Branch" button under the Manual Deploy section.

-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+9. Monitor the build process:
+  - Wait for the logs to run while the dependencies are installed and the app is being built.

+10. Check that Heroku stack is version 20 (if applicable):
+  - if the heroku app has the wrong stack then you will need to change it
+  1. In Heroku click "account settings" unders the avatar menu on the heroku dashboard.
+  2. Scroll down to API Key section and click reveal.
+Copy the key.
+  3. Back in your terminal enter the command ``` heroku login -i```
+  4. Enter your email address when prompted.
+  5. paste in your API Key for the password.
+  6. Then use the command ``` heroku stack:set heroku-20 -a YOUR_APP_NAME ``` (replace YOUR_APP_NAME with the name of your app).

+11. Check if the slug size is too large (if applicable):
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+  - If the slug size is too large, add large files that are not required for the app to run to the .slugignore file, and then redeploy.

+12. Access your deployed app:
+  - Once the build process is complete, you can access your app through a link similar to https://your-app-name.herokuapp.com/.
+There will also be an "Open App" button at the top of the Heroku dashboard.

+13. Note your app's live link:
+  - Your app is now live at: https://YOUR_APP_NAME.herokuapp.com/

 ---